 Martyna Kosecka, born 1989, Gdynia, Poland.
 Composer, conductor, performer, experimentalist and researcher in new music.

-In 2013, together with Iranian composer Idin Samimi Mofakham, she co-founded Spectro Centre for New Music, specializing in giving workshops in area of modern music and organizing concerts (from improvisation genre, already famous composers’ works to discovering still unknown young artists and promoting their music).
-Their intensive tries and vivid activity helped to run the festival of contemporary music – 1st International Contemporary Music Festival in Tehran, which is the largest festival with focus on contemporary music in the Middle-East area.
+In 2013, together with Iranian composer Idin Samimi Mofakham, she co-founded Spectro Centre for New Music, specializing in giving workshops in area of modern music and organizing concerts.
+Their intensive tries and vivid activity helped to run the annual festival of contemporary music – International Contemporary Music Festival in Tehran, which is the largest festival with focus on contemporary music in the Middle-East area.

 Her music uses spectral techniques of sound organization and experiments with scales, tuning, microtone and time perception.
 She often uses performative elements in composition, balancing towards the instrumental theater and improvisation techniques.
 She doesn’t mind being called a post-spectralist or neo-sonorist…